Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ```
 - global_config:
-      defaultUnmanagedExternalIsMemberOfRegex: <regular expression matching against the externally managed groups' members property values.
-Since only AC managed groups are anyhow considered, you should only use a pattern which matches against an AC managed groups's authorizable, since other members are in any case ignored.
+      defaultUnmanagedExternalIsMemberOfRegex: <regular expression matching against the externally managed group's authorizable id.
+The members property of matching external groups are not modified at all (i.e. pointers towards AC managed groups are not removed).
       defaultUnmanagedExternalMembersRegex: <regular expression matching against the AC managed groups' members property values>
       keepExistingMembershipsForGroupNamesRegEx: external.* # DEPRECATED but still supported, effects both isMemberOf and members
 ```